Wick007/first-rails-project-web-0217/README.md

 ##### Forms

 Your project should include a nested form for your has_many, belongs_to relationship.
 For example: If I am creating a Song in a form, I should be able to select from a list of Genres that exist already, or create a new one at the same time.

+##### Authentication

+Your project should have a form for a user to log in.
+They should not be able to see anything but the login form until they are logged in.
+They should also be able to log out.
+Bonus points for having an option to create a new user in the form.

 ##### Recap
 1 .
 Postgresql